330 Adalberta: Orbit and classification

 The S-type asteroid orbits the Sun in the inner main-belt at a distance of 1.8–3.1 AU once every 3 years and 11 months (1,416 days).
 Its orbit has an eccentricity of 0.25 and an inclination of 7° with respect to the ecliptic.
 Adalberta's observation arc begins with its official discovery observation at Heidelberg in 1910.

 Naming

 This minor planet was named in honor of the discoverer's father-in-law, Adalbert Merx (after whom another minor planet 808 Merxia is also named).
 However it is also possible that it was named for Adalbert Krüger (1832–1896), a German astronomer and editor of the Astronomische Nachrichten, which was one of the first international journals in the field of astronomy.
-Naming citation was first mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 37).
+The naming citation was first mentioned in The Names of the Minor Planets by Paul Herget in 1955 (H 37).